MonaSolutions/MonaServer/_sources/installation.txt

 - **port** : equals 1935 by default (RTMFP server default port), it is the port used by MonaServer to listen incoming RTMFP requests.

-- **keepAliveServer** : time in seconds for periodically sending packets keep-alive with server, 15s by default (valid value is from 5s to 255s).
+- **keepaliveServer** : time in seconds for periodically sending packets keep-alive with server, 15s by default (valid value is from 5s to 255s).

-- **keepAlivePeer** : time in seconds for periodically sending packets keep-alive between peers, 10s by default (valid value is from 5s to 255s).
+- **keepalivePeer** : time in seconds for periodically sending packets keep-alive between peers, 10s by default (valid value is from 5s to 255s).

 [RTMP]
 ===================================